I don’t know why we put up with radiators for so long – I’ll never go back!

 Maybe you want to avoid the disruption of removing your existing radiators, or perhaps there is no budget to replace your entire heating system.
 With so many flexible retrofit underfloor heating (UFH) systems on offer, the possibilities for hybrid UFH and radiator systems are increasing.

-Thanks to these developments, there is no longer a need to there is no longer a need to choose one system for your entire property.
-Underfloor heating and radiators can both be successfully installed in different areas of a property to create a flexible, efficient heating system.
-Installing a radiator manifold means you can control your entire home heating system from a single app.
+Thanks to these developments, there is no longer a need to choose one system for your entire property.
+Underfloor heating and radiators can both be successfully installed in different areas of a property to create a flexible and efficient heating system.
+By Installing a radiator manifold, you can control your entire home’s heating system from a single app, radiators and underfloor heating alike.

-Choosing between UFH and radiators in an existing building depends on the scale of the renovation.
-Consider retrofit UFH systems, such as LoPro® – it’s quickly and easily laid on top of the existing floor.
+Choosing between UFH and radiators in an existing building depends on the scale of the renovation being undertaken.
+Taking up floors in order to install certain UFH systems can be a big job therefore, if the floor was not on your ‘to do’ list for the renovation, you may think that underfloor heating is not the best option for you.
+You should however consider retrofit UFH systems, such as LoPro® – it’s quickly and easily laid on top of the existing floor, helping to minimise the disruption to your home.

-If there are plans to extend the property in the near future and it currently has radiators, there is the choice of sticking with radiators or installing and future-proofing UFH (allowing for extra ports on the manifold).
+If there are plans to extend the property in the near future and it currently has radiators, you have the choice to stick with your existing radiators or to install a future-proofing UFH system (allowing for extra ports on the manifold so that UFH can also be installed within the extension).
 In either case, you may need to upgrade the insulation levels in older buildings for the property to stay snug.

-When it comes to a renovation of a single room, it depends on how it will be used.
+When it comes to renovating a single room, the choice between underfloor heating or radiators comes down to how the room will be used.

 - It is a myth that if the property already has radiators throughout, and the new room will be a bedroom, a radiator is likely to be the cheaper and easier option.
-UFH is ideal for bedrooms.
+UFH is ideal for bedrooms and can even help to save you money.
+Find out more about the costs of underfloor heating.

 - Kitchen and living space renovations are particularly well suited to UFH, freeing up wall space and offering a touch of luxury, especially if tiles or wood flooring will be used.

-You may want to enjoy UFH in a new extension, while keeping radiators in the rest of your home.
+Rather than disrupting your whole home, you may want to install UFH in a new extension, while keeping radiators in the rest of your home.
 As extensions must be built to current building regulation standards, there will be plenty of insulation present.
-It will be suitable for most underfloor heating systems, depending on the sub-floor.
+This means it will be suitable for most underfloor heating systems, depending on the sub-floor.

 In this scenario, UFH can be installed without the need to replace or disrupt the existing radiator system.
 It can even run off of the existing radiator circuit – great for new kitchens or living spaces.